pulipatiharshini/Digital-Electronics-Internship/README.md

 Digital electronics is fundamental to modern technology, including computing, communication, and control systems.
 It's used in everything from computers and mobile phones to appliances and automobiles.

-# Applications of Digital Electronics?
+# Applications of Digital Electronics

 Computing and Microprocessors